chrisking/PersonalizePOC/README.md

 `Validating_and_Importing_Item_Metadata.ipynb`
 1. Creating and Evaluating Your First Solutions - `Creating_and_Evaluating_Solutions.ipynb`
-1. Deploying Your Campaigns and Interacting With Personalize - `Creating_and_Evaluating_Solutions.ipynb`
+1. Deploying Your Campaigns and Interacting with Personalize - `Creating_and_Evaluating_Solutions.ipynb`
-1. Importing Item / User metadata to Use [In Development]
+1. Importing Item / User metadata [In Development]
 1. Creating and Evaluating Related Metadata Solutions [In Development]
-1. Next Steps -
+1. Next Steps
-`Next_Steps.md`

 That is a genereal order to this proccess, however if you are operating this as an assisted 2 day on-site POC.
 It is recommended that you operate steps 2 and 4 beforehand.
 Once the related data has been successfully imported you can delete it so that it does not muddy the results from your first Predictor.